zephyrproject-rtos/zephyr/doc/kernel/usermode/syscalls.rst

 The :c:macro:`__syscall` attribute is very special.
 To the C compiler, it simply expands to 'static inline'.
-However to the post-build ``gen_syscalls.py`` script, it indicates that this API is a system call and generates the body of the function.
-The ``gen_syscalls.py`` script does some parsing of the function prototype, to determine the data types of its return value and arguments, and has some limitations:
+However to the post-build ``parse_syscalls.py`` script, it indicates that this API is a system call.
+The ``parse_syscalls.py`` script does some parsing of the function prototype, to determine the data types of its return value and arguments, and has some
+limitations:

 * Array arguments must be passed in as pointers, not arrays.
 For example, ``int foo[]`` or ``int foo[12]`` is not allowed, but should instead be